DanielEmeka2003/Nc/Nc programming language/specification.md

 The official acronym of the programming language is **NPL** which stands for **N**c **P**rogramming **L**anguage - obviously - and the official source code file extension is `.npl`.

-To describe the text representation of the nc programming language, nc's very own text processing language is used, called **nc text processing language**  and referred to as **NTPL** in this document.
+To describe the text representation of the nc programming language, nc's very own text processing language is used which is **nc text processing language** and would be referred to using its acronym or informal name **NTPL** in this document.
 You are advised to read the tutorial for the text processing language before reading this document.

 NPL is comprised of four basic parts, like all programming languages, which are: